jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 as the transmission information (if a device supports frame retransmissions) is exposed to the user via the Radio HAL API.

-However, requesting this information is optional.
-An application might not be interested in the RSSI information or the TX status if unconfirmed MAC messages are sent.
+Requesting this information is optional (an application might not be interested in the RSSI information or the TX status on packets without the ACK request bit)

 ## 5.5 Thread Safety

 The radio API is designed to be called from a single thread context.
 Thus, the API is not thread safe.

 However, as long as the the API functions are called sequencially, it would be possible to use any synchronization mechanism to use the radio in a multi-thread environment.
 The API guarantees that the event callback is invoked from the process IRQ function of the Radio HAL, so this should be taken into consideration when implementing a synchronization mechanism for a multi-thread environment (e.g usage of recursive mutex).

 ## 5.6 802.15.4 Radio HAL definition